envis10n/XeonProject/README.md

 ## Setup
 This project requires .NET Core SDK 3.1

+NOTE: Networking in XeonProject is handled via plugins hooking into the NetManager and enqueuing new NetEvents.

 1. Clone the repo.
 2. Build the solution.
 3. (Optional) Enter the XeonNet folder and `dotnet build`